Road Traffic Offence Advice

 Should you fail to return your current licence to the Driver and Vehicle Licencing Agency when asked, and they then suspend your driving entitlement, the offence is non-endorseable.

 Many people believe that ‘no licence’ means that your insurance policy is null and void.
-We asked one of the leading motoring law experts in the UK Emma Patterson of Solicitors Patterson Law who said, “this is not the case, your insurance isn’t automatically void because of a no licence offence.
+We asked one of the leading motoring law experts in the UK Emma Patterson from Patterson Law, Specialist No Licence Offence Solicitors who said, “this is not the case, your insurance isn’t automatically void because of a no licence offence.
 Many Courts are equally unsure of the correct legal position and a huge amount of drivers are unwittingly being penalised because they believe what they are being told.”

 Many Courts and police officers are unsure as to whether this offence carries points or not.
 Make sure you have a motoring law specialist on hand to guide them to guarantee the best outcome for your court case.